Code-Institute-Submissions/cidataproject/README.md

 ## Deployment

 This webpage was deployed through Github Pages.

+This process greatly facilitated by GitHub.
+In the Repository Settings, a Repository can be chosen to serve the project deployment in just one click.

-It can be found in https://mgsignorelli.github.io/cidataproject/
+The deployed website can be found in https://mgsignorelli.github.io/cidataproject/

+## Further Work

+Future challenges are the improvement of the charts to allow different information display, including the categories in the data which were left out of analisys in this occasion.